-I still have my father's Vintage Webster-Chicago recorder that uses magnetic steel wire reels.
+I still have my father's Vintage Webster-Chicago recorder that uses magnetic steel wire spools (or reels).
 Here’s a little history of this antique audio recorder.
 I also included a video below that I made so you can hear it play.

-Audio recording was done with steel wire reels before recording on magnetic tape.
-The method using wire was troublesome since it tended to break and couldn't be spliced back together.
+Steel wire spools were used for audio recording before using magnetic tape.
+The method using wire was troublesome since it tended to break, and we couldn't splice it back together.

-The method of recoding on wire was similar to how tape recorders worked.
-While recording, the wire runs through a recording head that magnetizes the wire, creating an analog audio representation of the original sound with magnetically induced polarity on the wire.
+The method of recording with wire spools was similar to how tape recorders worked.
+While recording, the wire runs through a recording head that magnetizes the wire, creating an analog audio representation of the original sound with magnetically induced polarity along the wire.

-The reels, using stainless steel recording wire, provided up to one hour of audio recording per reel.
+The spools, using stainless steel recording wire, provided up to one hour of audio recording.

 How did all this begin?

-In 1899 Valdemar Poulsen, a Danish inventor, developed a device to magnetically record sound on steel wire.
+In 1899, Valdemar Poulsen, a Danish inventor, developed a device to record sound on steel wire magnetically.
 He patented it and named it the Telegraphone.

 The steel wire was wrapped around a metal cylinder, which was limiting its length since it didn’t have a reel-to-reel wire transport system.